NoviceLive/research-rootkit/README.rst

-that help to get you started and keep your hands dirty with offensive or defensive development in the Linux kernel, and also guide you with demonstrative examples through the underlying core libray, ``LibZeroEvil``, which **attempts** to be a real-world consumable programming framework for any evil or good kernel-land crackers or protectors.
+that help to get you started and keep your hands dirty with offensive or defensive development in the Linux kernel, and also guide you with demonstrative examples through the underlying core library, ``LibZeroEvil``, which **attempts** to be a real-world consumable programming framework for any evil or good kernel-land invaders or defenders.

-Well, you know,
-it's just the beginning and ``LibZeroEvil`` is still in its infancy, serving educational purposes mainly.
+That being said, it's just the beginning and ``LibZeroEvil`` is still in its infancy, serving educational purposes mainly.

 Warning